alexbarron/alexbarron.github.io/_posts/2016-02-11-creating-my-first-gem.markdown

 ---
 As part of the Learn-Verified course at Flatiron, we were assigned a project of creating a Ruby gem.
 The requirements were to pull in a set of data through scraping or an API, and develop a command line interface for drilling down into that data.

 This was an excellent challenge because it required us to utilize a number of key skills from the course including object oriented design, mass assignment, manipulating data, scraping, and more.
 The other big challenge of this project was to figure out how to package a gem.
-This proved to not be that technically difficult, but it was very mentally rewarding.
+This proved to be very rewarding.

 As a novice Ruby developer, the idea of contributing a gem seemed very far away.
 Certainly only developers with years of experience could contribute gems, right?
 Wrong.
 While my gem is not all that technically complicated, I'm proud to have a published gem out in the world for anyone to use.

+Let me tell you about my gem.

 I'm a huge basketball nerd so when I saw we had to create a CLI gem for scraping and accessing data, it was a no brainer to do something with NBA stats.
 My goal was to create a CLI gem where anyone could get a list of current NBA teams, get any team's current roster, and display any player's stats.

 The first task I wanted to tackle on this project was scraping the team list.
 I find scraping really fun so I simply had to start there.
-I used basketball-reference.com to get the list of teams.
+I used <a href="http://basketball-reference.com">Basketball Reference</a> to get the list of teams.
 Getting the list proved to be pretty simple, but organizing teams by Western and Eastern conferences was a little tougher.
-I decided to put this off until later because 1 alphabetized list of all 30 teams would be fine to start.
+I decided to put this off until later because one alphabetized list of all 30 teams would be fine to start.
 After getting everything else working, I figured out how to filter teams by conference as shown in the final code below:

 {% highlight ruby %}
 class NbaStats::Scraper